faithkane3/storytelling/storytelling_notes.md

 > "[S]tory is the number one business tool in the world." [source](https://adage.com/article/digitalnext/put-emotion-storytelling/304463)

+> Edward Tufte says that excellent visualizations express “complex ideas communicated with clarity, precision and efficiency.”
+Tell your story through the graphical depiction of statistical information.

 ##### Basic Story Elements

+**Overview -> Zoom and Filter -> Details on Demand**

 - The Hook: Catch the audiences attention and get them to care about the action or characters in your story.
 - Change: Showing change in characters in your story can inspire change in your audiences actions, as well.
 - Connection: Use personal and/or shared experiences to connect your audience to your story characters or cause.